t-muthuri/project-crisis-relief/README.md

 Commits are made regularly with clear messages associated with them.
 Atleast 20 commits.

-Your app should use at least 5 components in a way that keeps your code well organized.
+-Your app should use at least 5 components in a way that keeps your code well organized.

-The entire app runs on a single page (only one index.html file) using create-react-app.
+-The entire app runs on a single page (only one index.html file) using create-react-app.

-The app has at least 3 client-side routes using react-router.
+-The app has at least 3 client-side routes using react-router.

 The app uses a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.